hubrixco/stars2cyfe/README.md

 ![Cyfe widget populated with Stars2Cyfe](https://storage.googleapis.com/webdata.hubrix.co/static/stars2cyfe.example.jpg "Cyfe widget populated with Stars2Cyfe")

 **Cyfe** is a handy SaaS utility to build metrics and KPI dashboards out of "widgets."
-Hubrix has no special relationship with Cyfe, we're just a happy user. <a href="https://www.cyfe.com/" target="_blank">https://www.cyfe.com/</a>
+Hubrix has no special relationship with Cyfe, we're just a happy user. [https://www.cyfe.com/](https://www.cyfe.com/){:target="_blank" rel="noopener"}

 The Cyfe "Push API" is a straightforward specification for a JSON payload to be POSTed to an endpoint URL.
 This in turn updates a dashboard widget.
 Cyfe takes care of storing previous data so you can explore trends over an arbitrary date range.
 The JSON format is documented here: https://www.cyfe.com/api